"We're pawns in some cosmic chess game."

 “What did you find?” the father inquired.

 “Here, put them down on the table,” the father said, and Khalgeth obeyed.
 We stood there on the edge of the table, and I looked up to view the pack assembled in front of us.
-On our left was Khalgeth, who was approximately thirty feet tall; on our right was his mother, about five feet taller; and in the center, standing between them, was the father, five feet taller yet.
+On our left was Khalgeth, who was approximately thirty feet tall; in the center was his father, perhaps eight or so feet taller; and on our right was his mother, several feet taller than the father.
 The monumental creature’s snowy white fur made him look to be more suited to an arctic environment, seeming out of place in this scorching climate.
 All three of them loomed above us, studying us closely.

 “Do you know what they are?” the mother asked.

 The father continued to examine us, looking at us from all possible angles.
 “I have no idea,” he said in defeat.
 “I have never seen anything like these before.
-One of my friends at the market is a pet vendor, and I pass by him constantly.
-I see the animals he is selling all the time.”
+One of my friends at the market in town is a pet vendor, and I pass by her constantly.
+I see the animals she is selling all the time.”
 His face contorted, indicating a state of deep thought.
 “I have seen some very strange things, but…I have never seen any of these.
 Where did you find them?”